 Dean of the Graduate School; Professor

-As Professor of Natural Resource Policy and Management and Associate Director of the Human Dimensions Research Unit in the Department of Natural Resources, Barbara Knuth’s current research examines risk perception, communication and management focused on fisheries affected by chemical contaminants; ecosystem-based management approaches for Great Lakes and marine systems; and factors influencing human stewardship and use of natural resources, particularly fish and wildlife.
-As Senior Vice Provost and Dean of the Graduate School, she oversees graduate education at Cornell.
+As Professor of Natural Resource Policy and Management and Associate Director of the Center for Conservation Social Sciences in the Department of Natural Resources, Barbara Knuth’s current research examines risk perception, communication and management focused on fisheries affected by chemical contaminants; ecosystem-based management approaches for Great Lakes and marine systems; and factors influencing human stewardship and use of natural resources, particularly fish and wildlife.
+As Dean of the Graduate School, she oversees graduate education at Cornell.

-As Professor of Natural Resource Policy and Management and Associate Director of the Human Dimensions Research Unit in the Department of Natural Resources, Knuth oversees a research program focusing on topics related to the social science dimensions of ecosystem-based management in Great Lakes and marine systems, risk communication and management associated with chemical contaminants in fish, human dimensions of fisheries and wildlife management, and environmental stewardship.
+As Professor of Natural Resource Policy and Management and Associate Director of the Center for Conservation Social Sciences in the Department of Natural Resources, Knuth oversees a research program focusing on topics related to the social science and policy dimensions of ecosystem-based management in Great Lakes and marine systems, risk communication and management associated with chemical contaminants in fish, and environmental stewardship particularly related to fish and wildlife resources.
 Through theory-development and empirical studies, her research program advances understanding and practice related to conservation social sciences, particularly related to fisheries and wildlife resources and their management, and aims to foster integration of social science and natural/physical science information within natural resource management and policy decision making processes.
-Focal areas include risk perception, risk management, and risk communication associated with contaminants in fish; human and institutional dimensions of ecosystem-based management in Great Lakes and marine systems; risk-related issues associated with negative human-wildlife interactions; evaluating and improving public involvement processes for natural resources decision making; community-based natural resources management; aquatic stewardship education theory and practice; and program evaluation.

 Outreach and Extension Focus